Wednesday, 3 June 2026

 2. A child must be educated in the proper use of a phone before actually owning one.

 3. A child must respect your phone and your privacy therein before earning the right to own one.
+Keep your phone password locked and do not share the password with your child.

 5. A child under 15 cannot understand what responsible use is.
 They don't have the brain development to understand the dangers.
+That's your job as parent.

 6. A child should not take a phone to school.
 It's too tempting to use it in class.
 Plus they may be influenced by other children who show them how to download apps and other unsuitable things.

 9. Encourage use of approved apps that encourage real interactions with suitable people, such as family and close friends.
 I recommend closely monitored use of Instagram, to post photos of their interests (but not endless selfies) and ONLY a private account.
+Teach your child how to manage advertising on it.

 **** I hope this helps you.
 Entering the shadowy world of mobile phone use isn't something to be done lightly.
 Children require our experience and knowledge of the dangers.
 And we have to be strong to resist their blackmail!
 Good luck.
 It will be worth it, to protect your child from developing serious anxiety.